dingusdev/dingusppc/zdocs/openfirmware.md

 drivers.

-This document focuses on various aspects of Apple's Open Firmware implementation as found in various PowerMacintosh models.
+This document focuses on various aspects of Apple's Open Firmware implementation as found in various Power Macintosh models.

 ## Open Firmware Versions